10 Things to Consider When Planning Your Marquee Wedding

 We’ve been talking about marquee weddings and 5 great reasons to have a marquee wedding for a truly bespoke wedding, I figured we also need to look at the top 10 things you’ll need to consider when planning your marquee wedding.

-It’s not all roses unfortunately (there are lots of logistics and details to contend with, much more than when you plan your wedding at a ‘regular’ venue) but with the right expert help and support i.e. marquee wedding planner (aka me!) and a good marquee company, you will be able to pull off your dream wedding venue in no time!
+It’s not all roses unfortunately (there are lots of logistics and details to contend with, much more than when you plan your wedding at a ‘regular’ wedding venue) but with the right expert help and support i.e. marquee wedding planner (aka me!) and a good marquee company, you will be able to pull off your dream marquee wedding in no time!

 Top 10 things to consider when planning your marquee wedding